 Garage Heater Pricing

 - Under $30: You’ll find a small number of space heaters in this range, some of which will be much more qualitative than others.
 Most will be fan-forced heaters, but you’ll also find others with different power sources.
 The important thing to watch out for here is quality, as anything poorly made is simply a fire hazard.

-- $30-$100: Infrared, ceramic, fan-forced, and propane heaters can all be found in this price class.
+- $30 to $100: Infrared, ceramic, fan-forced, and propane heaters can all be found in this price class.
 Many of them will be of excellent quality, with some being better than others.
 In general, the more you invest, the higher quality the casing and the heating element.

-- Over $100: If you’re looking for something large and powerful, this is the range you’ll find it in.
+- $100 and up: If you’re looking for something large and powerful, this is the range you’ll find it in.
 All types of shop heaters are available at this price point, many of which are powerful enough to heat an entire garage.

 It’s critical to look out for safety features on your new space heater.
 You’ll want one that features overheating protection, as well as tip-over protection.
 Both of these will work to keep the unit from starting a fire.

 Ask yourself: how much space am I trying to heat?
 Do you want the whole garage to be warm, or do you just want to heat up your immediate workspace?
 That will affect how much output your heater will need to produce.
 In general, electric heaters have a ten-to-one ratio of watts to square footage heated.

 This one ties into safety as well.
 You want a space heater that’s made to be high quality, which will help prevent any dangerous occurrences, such as fires.
 Look for a well-made, heat-resistant casing, as well as solid workmanship on the heating element and on the electrical wiring.